Download The Flier

 Gill Pagliuca has worked in chemical safety for more than 30 years, providing consultancy services including classification and preparation of safety data sheets for a wide range of customers and products.

 The 'Brexit' outcome from the June 2016 referendum is unlikely to affect the importance of compliance with EU legislation on classification and safety data sheets.
 As is the case now, businesses supplying chemicals in other EU Member States or in the European Economic Area will continue to have to comply with European law.
 The future requirements on those supplying chemicals only in the UK may only become certain when the terms of the exit have been agreed, however UK legislation is expected to remain aligned to EU legislation, at least in the short term.

-Participants need to bring an electronic copy of the Regulation (EC) No 1272/2008 on Classification, Labelling and Packaging of Substances and Mixtures, including Annexes on a laptop or tablet for use during the exercises.
+Participants need to have available a copy of the Regulation (EC) No 1272/2008 on Classification, Labelling and Packaging of Substances and Mixtures, including Annexes.
+You may want to download a copy onto your computer or portable device for use during the exercises.

 The latest consolidated version of the CLP Regulation can be downloaded from:

-Please note: A calculator, or a device with a calculator app, will also be needed.
+Please note: you should also have available a calculator, or a device with a calculator app.